-Cannula Documentation¶
+Cannula Documentation#

 Using GraphQL you can simplify your web application stack and reduce dependencies to achieve the same customer experience without regret.
 By using just a few core libraries you can increase productivity and make your application easier to maintain.

-Requirements:
+Basic Requirements:

-Use pip:
+Using pip:

 $ pip3 install cannula

-Quick Start¶
+Quick Start#

 Here is a small hello world example:

-import logging
+import asyncio

 import typing